Editorial Standards

 Who signs Form 8879‑PE for a partnership?

-A general partner or LLC member manager with authority to sign the return.
+A general partner or LLC member manager with authority to sign the return on a Form 1065.
+For an Administrative Adjustment Request (AAR), the Partnership Representative, or the Designated Individual if the PR is an entity, signs instead.
 Capture this at onboarding and verify during review so you do not stall on filing week.

 Do I send Form 8879‑PE to the IRS?